genetique-techno/snak3/README.md

 - Add high score entry screen

 X AudioEngine
-  - sound library
+  X sound library

-- Fix bug that allows menu incrementing when it's not displayed
+X Fix bug that allows menu incrementing when it's not displayed

 - You can crash into yourself sometimes (backwards into your snake shouldn't be allowed)

+X Window Resizing triggers new aspect ratio